 The Actual Rules

-The fiction’s actual rules take the form of mechanics the same as all forms of writing.
+Fiction’s actual rules form from mechanics the same as all types of writing.
 Sentences start with capital letters and end with periods.
-Mechanical rules are not open for debate in common use, and new writers lacking understanding of these rules write with poor punctuation and grammar, but more than just incorrect, they write with lack of clarity.
+Mechanical rules are not open for debate in customary use, and new writers lacking punctuation and grammar understanding write poorly and without clarity.
 Here is an example from a beta read (changed from original),

 Shiva brought her long, oak spear, iron, sword, small, heavy, copper breastplate, and helm.